1988 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2007 - Present

-This pricing structure illustrates how minting errors, preservation quality, and regional production differences create distinct value tiers within a single year’s production.
+This tiered pricing structure shows how minting errors, condition, and regional production differences combine to create distinct value levels within a single year’s output.

 Also Read: Lincoln Wheat Penny Value (1909-1958)